Major Depressive Disorder (MDD)

 Not all depressive symptoms are the same.

 If you are diagnosed with Major Depressive Disorder, Cognitive Behavioral Therapy has been shown to be highly effective as a psychotherapeutic treatment.
 When it comes to severe cases of MDD, getting an appointment with a medication provider can’t hurt.
-PSYCHē works collaboratively with the best psychiatrists to make sure our patients are well taken care of.
+If you’re looking for the best therapists in Nashville, PSYCHē works collaboratively with the best psychiatrists to make sure our patients are well taken care of.
 A combined approach of medication and therapy is often the key to recovering from what we refer to as, the “pneumonia of mental health,” Major Depressive Episodes.